All Episodes

 And we were ranked number 40.

-A year ago we were 38, then we were 39.
+A year ago, we were 38, then we were 39.

-We're we hit 40.
+We hit 40.

 So I would say that's unacceptable.

-Lawrence, you have something.
+Lawrence, you have something?

-I know you like competition, and I know it's early, so which department are you most impressed with?
+Mr. President, I know you like competition, and I know it's early.

-And then so just department have you received the most resistance from?
+And then, so just department have you received the most resistance from?

 Look, it's very early.

-Uh, but I I think I'm very impressed with everybody.
+But I think I'm very impressed with everybody.

 So far, I'm very happy with all of the choices.

-I think that Elon uh has done incredibly with some groups, and some groups are much easier than others.
+I think that Elon has done incredibly with some groups, and some groups are much easier than others.

-It is true, state is a you know, very difficult situation.
+State is a very difficult situation.

-We're right now negotiating uh very successfully, I think, with Russia and with Ukraine, and we have a lot of countries involved, and we have to be a little bit careful what we do and who we're terminating.
+And we have a lot of countries involved, and we have to be a little bit careful what we do and who we're terminating.

-We're bloated, we're sloppy, we have a lot of people that aren't doing their job.
+We have a lot of people that aren't doing their job.

 We have a lot of people that don't exist.

-You look at social security as an example.
+You look at Social Security as an example.

-So there's a lot of dishonesty, there's a lot of fraud.
+So there's a lot of dishonesty.

-I think that he's impressed, he said it very well, better than I can say it, that he's impressed with the people in this room, very impressed, and I am too.
+He said it very well, better than I can say it, that he's impressed with the people in this room, very impressed, and I am too.

 We want to balance a budget.